 About this Website

-Sheep Dressed Like Wolves is the Blog and Podcast for people I define as Reluctant Leaders and Gentle Rebel (see my latest FREE e-book for more info) who long to make an impact in a sometimes strange, absurd, and often overwhelming world.
+Sheep Dressed Like Wolves is the Blog and Podcast for people I define as Reluctant Leaders and Gentle Rebels (see my latest FREE e-book for more info) who long to make an impact in a sometimes strange, absurd, and often overwhelming world.
 In the middle of 2014 I built the ‘Member’s Haven‘ so that we can gather together in a safe space, learn from other Gentle Rebels, and encourage each other to move towards the life we dream of.

 I am a Highly Sensitive (social) Introvert, which is something I only really discovered during the past couple of years.

 I have spent much of my life searching for meaning and purpose beyond the perceived expectations of society.

 As a result I often feel inadequate, underprepared, and like other people have better ideas, more experience and a bigger sense of understanding and entitlement to live a life of fulfilment and purpose.

 If these ideas resonate then you could say I write specifically for you.

 The stuff I publish on Sheep Dressed Like Wolves is written from my perspective, and out of my experience as an introverted and highly sensitive artist.

 I care deeply about helping people with similar temperaments understand themselves better so that they can work through ways to release the unique voice within, succeed in their endeavours, and become the artist they were born to be.

 - Those of us who do NOT necessarily recognise ourselves as ‘creative’ because we don’t feel equipped, clever enough, or part of the right crowd to justify such a label.